 “The strengths brought by our new team and their innovative use of technology have helped Scamont products gain traction in new business environments around the world.
 For now however, our focus remains on an aggressive transition beyond South Africa’s borders, starting with our entrance into the Zambian market in 2010,” highlights Sandri.

-Although Scamont had been supplying SRD123 pneumatic rockdrills to the Zambian market for more than 25 years, it had always been through local agents.
+Although Scamont Engineering had been supplying SRD123 pneumatic rockdrills to the Zambian market for more than 25 years, it had always been through local agents.
 Dissatisfaction with the performance of the agents in Zambia prompted an investigation into that market in 2007.
 The outcome of the investigation was that the true potential of the Zambian market was exposed.

 “What was very clear was that there was great potential for our range of PD pumps to be deployed in most of the mines in Zambia for the purpose of removing mud or underflow from the underground settling systems,” explains Sandri.
 This potential was realised and as such, Scamont and Karlsons Mining Solutions Zambia Ltd (SKMS) was established in 2010.
 SKMS is the sole agent for the Scamont range of products in Zambia and DRC.